voxpupuli/puppet-letsencrypt/REFERENCE.md

 Data type: `Optional[String[1]]`

 Gandi production api key secret.
-You can get it in you security tab of your account
+You can get it in your security tab of your account

 Default value: `undef`